mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

         mu Y.(nu X .(mu W.(<a>Y || <b>X || <a>W)))

     We again consider to instantiate the PBES without evidence information.
-The PBES is as follows
+The PBES is as follows:

     ::